Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/WorldCatalog.md

 # World Catalog

-This catalog contains dozens of worlds od the abyss.
+This catalog contains dozens of worlds of the abyss.

 ## Sterile Worlds (Solid)